 It’s no secret that flavor chemistry is an invaluable art to the food and nutraceuticals industry, but few understand the complex formula to officially becoming a flavor chemist in today’s ever-changing professional climate.
 It requires a level of dedication and expertise arguably even more specific and exclusive than that of a rocket scientist.

 Value of a Virtuoso Flavor Chemist

-Certification after apprenticeship involves the passing of yet another review as well as the final decision from the society.
-Because the robust program is completed by so few, certified flavor chemists approved by the society are rare and in high in demand throughout the industry.
+Because the robust program is completed by so few, flavor chemists approved by the society are rare and in high in demand throughout the industry.
 Flavor houses that employ flavor chemists stand out against the rest not only because of the competitive nature of recruiting them but also in the difficulty of keeping them.
 The value they bring, however, is incomparable.